Tips on How to Get to Rovereto – Top Travel Ideas in Italy

 Based on my map research, the distance between Verona and Rovereto is only 75 km.
 You can get to the town by train or by car.

-By public transport: Direct trains run between Verona and Rovereto 2-3 times per hour throughout the day.
+Direct trains run between Verona and Rovereto 2-3 times per hour throughout the day.
 The travel time is only 40 minutes.
 You can check the current train timetable at the Raileurope service.
 I use Raileurope regularly to check out the current train timetable throughout the whole of Europe and I can definitely recommend it as it has a convenient search and a lot of useful filters to narrow down the results.
+In my opinion, a train is a fast and comfortable way of how to get to Rovereto from Verona.

 How to get to Rovereto from Venice

 According to my research, the distance between Venice and Rovereto is 190 km.
-You can get to Rovereto from Venice by public transport or by rented car.
+You can get to the town from Venice by public transport or by rented car.

 How to get to Rovereto from Milan